top of page

 Same Building/Property Doesn't Mean Same Space

-Here's an example from a property we manage.
-Space 1 (384 SF) was recently renovated and was advertised at $0.75/SF, less than Space 2.
-That's partly because smaller spaces often lease at higher rates per square foot; they're more affordable for small businesses and are in high demand.
-CAM works differently: it's based on the amount of property each unit occupies.
-Space 1 pays 3.82% of the property's total CAM because it occupies more space, while Space 2 pays 1.7% of CAM because it occupies less space.
-A larger unit may have a lower base rent but a higher CAM share, while a smaller unit may cost more per square foot but have lower operating expenses.
+CAM works differently.
+It is based on the amount of property each unit occupies.
+Space 1 pays 3.82% of the property's total CAM because it occupies more space.
+In contrast, Space 2 pays 1.7% of CAM because it occupies less space.
+A larger unit may have a lower base rent but a higher CAM share.
+Meanwhile, a smaller unit may cost more per square foot but have lower operating expenses.

 • A finished office with multiple rooms, windows, and a private restroom